Last Updated on: 19th September 2023, 09:04 am

 Hermann’s tortoises (are native to certain parts of Europe and North Africa, preferring dry, open forests, grasslands, and scrublands.
 There are several sub-species, so their sizes vary considerably.

 Hermann hatchlings are about 1 ½ to 2 inches long.
 Despite reaching 7.5 inches at maturity, Hermann’s are still slow growers.
 They take years to grow, reaching a weight of 7-9 pounds as mature adults.

-The leopard tortoise is a fast-growing species starting at 1-2 inches long upon hatching.
-It’ll reach a near-adult size in under a year, provided that it receives proper care and enjoys a healthy lifestyle.
+Leopard tortoises are the fast-growing species starting at 1-2 inches long upon hatching.
+They’ll reach a near-adult size in under a year, provided they receive proper care and enjoy a healthy lifestyle.

-The rapid growth of a leopard tortoise is one of its main selling points because some owners are deterred by the many years it takes other species to reach their full size.
+The rapid growth of leopard tortoises is one of its main selling points because some owners are deterred by the many years it takes other species to reach their full size.

-The adult size of an individual leopard tortoise may vary depending on the locale it hails from.
-The standard for leopard tortoises is 10-18 inches, although those from Ethiopia and Somalia can reach 30 inches in adulthood.
+The adult size of an individual leopard tortoise may vary depending on its locale.
+The standard for leopard tortoises is 10-18 inches, although those from Ethiopia and Somalia can reach 30 inches.